Updating & running your Flow

 Triggered with an email attachment

-You can trigger a Flow to run from an email attachment by clicking "Add an inbound email trigger" link in the "View schedules/ triggers" section of the panel.
+You can trigger a Flow to run from an email attachment by clicking "Add an inbound email trigger" link in the Schedules / Triggers panel.

 A window will pop up with instructions to follow.
 This is where you can find and regenerate the email address you should use to send email attachments to.
 Once we receive your CSV or XLS file to that designated email address, we will run your Flow automatically.